 Accidents that involve three or more vehicles or different parties like property owners, commercial entities, or pedestrians can become very complicated.
 The negotiation process and insurance claim settlement can even lead to multiple lawsuits.

 This applies to more than the common multi-car pileup accident on a freeway..
 For example, consider the complications involved in settling a case in which the driver of a commercial truck enters an intersection illegally by going through a stop sign.
 When this happens, the driver of a car swerves to avoid colliding with the commercial truck and hits a cyclist in a bike lane.
 This sort of accident can happen in a split second and involve multiple parties, each with their own set of rights, driving laws, and insurance coverage types.

-An experienced car accident attorney is essential for helping you receive fair compensation in an accident that involved multiple parties.
+An experienced car accident lawyer in Houston is essential for helping you receive fair compensation in an accident that involved multiple parties.
 They will also help keep your liability to the other parties involved as low as possible while communicating with the other lawyers and insurance companies involved in the case.